 Overview

 Okta integration enables enterprise organizations to leverage their existing identity management infrastructure for Gumloop authentication.
-Instead of managing separate credentials for each service, users authenticate through Okta, which acts as the central authorization server.Currently supported services: Snowflake, NetSuite.
-Additional enterprise integrations with Okta support will be added over time.
+Instead of managing separate credentials for each service, users authenticate through Okta, which acts as the central authorization server.How it works: This integration connects Gumloop to your Okta environment, allowing Gumloop to use Okta as an authentication provider.
+For this to work, your external services (Snowflake, NetSuite, Databricks, etc.) must already be configured to accept Okta as an OAuth provider.
+Gumloop then uses your Okta credentials to authenticate with these Okta-enabled services.

 Why Use Okta with Gumloop?